-- Although the Authority's practice on market definition follows the case law of the European Courts and the practice of the European Commission, for the purpose of determining its jurisdiction the Authority will consider the share of the undertakings concerned in the relevant product market in Portugal, even if the geographic market is wider in scope (see inter alia Decision of 27 April 2006 in case 11/2006, Gestores UEE-Ibersuizas-Vista/UEE). - The mere transfer of an undertaking's position in a given market (i.e., when the acquiring economic group was not active in the same relevant market(s) as the acquired company previously to the merger) is understood by the Authority as the "creation" of a market share for jurisdictional purposes.
-Therefore, if one acquires control over a company with a 30%-plus share in a relevant product market in Portugal, this operation must be notified to the Authority even though, pre-merger, the acquirer had no activity in that market or in any market related to it (see Decision of 20 April 2004 in case 7/2004, DBAG/SAF). - In the case of a joint venture having a 30%-plus share in a relevant product market in Portugal, the acquisition by one of the parents (formerly exercising joint control) of sole control over the company is perceived by the Authority as a "reinforcement" of its market share (see Decision of 1 July 2005 in case 34/2005, CTT/Mailtec).
+- Market Share in Portugal.
+Although the Authority's practice on market definition follows the case law of the European Courts and the practice of the European Commission, for the purpose of determining jurisdiction the Authority will consider the share of the undertakings concerned in the relevant product market in Portugal, even if the geographic market is wider in scope (see inter alia decision of 27 April 2006 in case 11/2006, Gestores UEE-Ibersuizas-Vista/UEE). - Transfer of market position.
+The mere transfer of an undertaking's position in a given market (i.e., when the acquiring economic group was not active in the same relevant market(s) as the acquired company previously to the merger) is understood by the Authority as the "creation" of a market share for jurisdictional purposes.
+Therefore, if one acquires control over a company with a 30%-plus share in a relevant product market in Portugal, this operation must be notified to the Authority even though, pre-merger, the acquirer had no activity in that market or in any closely related market (see decision of 20 April 2004 in case 7/2004, DBAG/SAF). - No de minimis exception.
+If the acquirer has a market share above 30% in a relevant product market in Portugal and the target is (or is expected to be) present in the same market, the threshold will always be met, even though the market share of the target is less than 1% (decision of 11 November 2005 in case 16/2005, Enernova/Ortiga-Safra). - Future market share.
+If the acquired company, previously to or at the time of the acquisition, had no activity in the relevant market, the Authority will consider, for the purposes of determining its jurisdiction, the estimated market share of such company in the future, taking into account inter alia its estimated capacity (see decisions of 12 July 2004 in case 18/2004 Secil Britas/Carcubos, and of 11 November 2005 in case 16/2005, Enernova/Ortiga-Safra).